gethynellis/Databricks/Module 2 - Setting up an Azure Databricks Workspace.md

 In the Azure portal, click on "Create a resource" in the left-hand menu.
 In the "New" window, search for "Databricks."
-In the search results, select "Azure Databricks" and then click "Create."
+In the search results, select "Azure Databricks" and then click "Create Azure Databricks Service."

 #### Step 3: Configure your Databricks workspace.